jason-napolitano/Project-Template/README.md

  - Drag and drop into your directory of choice

 ## Usage
-Simply open your project up in your favorite editor/IDE and stat coding!
+Simply open your project up in your favorite editor/IDE and start coding!
 Once you commit the package to Github and Packagist, this will automatically run your tests that you provide and run the test environment in Travis-CI.

 ## Contents
 This repo contains a template for the following directories: